derick/style-guide/README.md

 # Prelude

-> You will find only what you bring in. <br/>
-> -- Master Yoda

-The goal of this guide is to present a set of best practices and style prescriptions for Ruby on Rails based on SciMed Solutions' years of development experience.
+The goal of this guide is to present a set of best practices and style prescriptions for Ruby on Rails based on years of development experience.

 You can generate a PDF or an HTML copy of this guide using